-PAF RT B Code of Condu uct Toward Community Football Umpires LIKE players and coaches: d coaches: Umpires are people and are critical participants in our game. ✓ Umpires have different levels of skill and experience and do the best they can. ✓ Umpires will make many good decisions during a Match and they may also make mistakes or decisions that others don't agree with.
+PAF RT B Code of Conduct Toward Community Football Umpires LIKE players and coaches: d coaches: ✓ Umpires are people and are critical participants in our game. \checkmark Umpires have different levels of skill and experience and do the best they can.
+Umpires will make many good decisions during a Match and they may also make mistakes or decisions that others don't agree with.
 UNL .IKE players s and coaches: Umpires, including those under the age of 18, have frequently been subject of unacceptable abuse from people, often adults.
 Any person inv olved in Australian Rules community football must: 1.
-Never Never abuse an Umpire [NOTE: Abuse is defined in the Rule 10.14 as including any languaterminology or behaviour intended to insult, offend, intimidate, threaten or harm an Umpire.]
+Never Never abuse an Umpire [NOTE: Abuse is defined in the Rule 10.14 as including any language, terminology or behaviour intended to insult, offend, intimidate, threaten or harm an Umpire.]
 2. Never argue with, ridicule or dispute a decision of an Umpire.
-3. n Umpire unless you are a person authorised to do so under the Rules.
-4. cional contact with an Umpire on or off the field.
-5. Never publicly crit icize an Umpire - raise any concerns you have with your Club's officials.
-Any person involved in Australian Rules community football should: 6.
+3. Never approach an Umpire unless you are a person authorised to do so under the Rules.
+4. Never make intentional contact with an Umpire on or off the field.
+5. Never publicly criticize an Umpire - raise any concerns you have with your Club's officials. ticize an Umpire - raise any concerns you have with your Club's officials.
+Any Any person involved in Australian Rules community football should: 6.
 Do Respect the critical and very difficult role that Umpires have in our game.
-7. 7.
-Support and end urage all Umpires.
-8. Always consider th ne welfare and safety of our Umpires.
+7. Support and encourage all Umpires.
+8. Always consider t the welfare and safety of our Umpires.